moooninjune/SEED-labs/lab2/lab2-task2.md

 ```bash
 md5collgen -p prefix.txt -o out1.bin out2.bin
 ```
-2. Create a Suffix File (T) with any data.
-Concatenate the Files with the Suffix.
+2. Create a Suffix File (T) with any data, concatenate the Files with the Suffix.
 This will create two new files: Calculate the MD5 Hashes of the Output Files.
 ```bash
 echo "I'm the suffix file!" > suffix.txt
 cat out1.bin suffix.txt > new1.bin